mostafaadawy/laravel-stripe-payment/Project-Readmi.md

 - create url post route for the hook
 - as this is post from other site som `csrf` middleware will refuse this connection so we have to allow this hook by adding it in the exception urls in `VerifyCsrfToken.php` middleware `'webhook'` this will allows us to receive from this webhook
 - if we are in production we can link our hook [here](https://dashboard.stripe.com/test/webhooks/create)
+- but as we are in localHosting we will do as explained [here](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local)